pyOpenSci/lessons/github-git/4-edit-commit-files.md

 2. Each commit that you make represents a set of changes to one or more files in your repository at a specific time.

 :::{figure}  /images/github/git-commits-files.png
 :alt: A visual example demonstrating how Git tracks changes to a document through commits.
 The image shows an “Original File” with its initial text, followed by two commits.
 The first commit adds a new paragraph of text, with the changes highlighted in green and the commit message, “Fix: added a new paragraph to clarify text.”
-The second commit fixes typos in the text, with the edits also highlighted in green, along with the commit message, “Fix: copy edits.”
+The second commit fixes typos in the text, with the edits highlighted in green and the commit message, “Fix: copy edits.”
 At the bottom, a comparison shows the document after each commit, illustrating how the file evolves with changes.

 :::